On April Fools Day in 2011, I got the call that no one wants to get: The lump in my left breast was cancer.

 Freelancing gave me the freedom I needed to get better and support my family.
 I could do interviews and write stories remotely and only when I wanted to do so, picking and choosing to work when I felt like it.
 Had I been working as an employee in an office, I would not have had that flexibility and would likely have had to take unpaid leave during the course of at least some of my treatment, hurting my family’s income.

-I hope that the legislators will realize that the problem is not with the bills, but with the language in the bills.
-Please rewrite S863 (formerly S4204 and A5936) to allow freelancers like me to continue to work!
+I hope that the legislators will allow freelancers like me to continue to work!